Hook Failures

 Note on commits vs releases: Enforcement uses two tiers. git commit and git push only require quality gates to have run. gh pr create, deploys, and releases require the full required skill list.
 If commits work but release is blocked, that's expected — you haven't completed the full workflow yet.

-"finishing-a-development-branch blocked on main"
+"silver:branch-finish blocked on main"

 Fix: This step is automatically skipped when you're on main or master.
 If enforcement is still blocking, verify your branch name with git branch --show-current.